Family to challenge suicide conclusion

 - Beth Shipsey: A&E crowded on night of death

-At her inquest at Worcestershire Coroners Court, the coroner said there were "significant failings" in the care she received at Worcestershire Royal Hospital on the night of her death, but said he believed Miss Shipsey "deliberately ingested" the pills.
+At the inquest at Worcestershire Coroners Court, the coroner said there were "significant failings" in the care Miss Shipsey received at Worcestershire Royal Hospital on the night of her death, but said he believed she "deliberately ingested" the pills.

 Her family believe evidence given by her mother and psychiatrist, and messages she sent to friends, show the overdose may have been a "cry for help".